pyrocko/grond/docs/source/examples/satellite_insar_gnss/index.rst

     bin/download_data.sh

-This will the InSAR scenes and GNSS data to :file:`data/events/2019-ridgecrest`.
-Surface displacement is held in Kite container format and the Pyrocko GNSS containers.
+This will download the InSAR scenes and GNSS data to :file:`data/events/2019-ridgecrest`.
+InSAR surface displacements are held in Kite container format, GNSS data is stored in Pyrocko containers.

 Unwrapped InSAR displacement preparation with Kite
 --------------------------------------------------

-The downloaded InSAR data has to be prepared for the inversion with the Kite tool.
+The downloaded InSAR data has to be prepared for the inversion with the `Kite tool <https://pyrocko.org/docs/kite/>`_ .
 To install the software, follow the `install instructions <https://pyrocko.org/docs/kite/current/installation.html>`_.

-Once the software is installed we need to parametrize the two scenes:
+Once Kite is installed we need to parametrize the two scenes:

     1. The data sub-sampling quadtree: This efficiently reduces the resolution of the scene, yet conserves the important data information.
 A reduced number of samples will benefit the forward-modelling computing cost.